Program of Study

 Strong math background, high school algebra strongly recommended, strong reading comprehension skills and basic computer skills.

 Analytical and critical thinking skills, strong communication and interpersonal skills and adaptability to various work environments.

-If you would like additional information about the Accounting Program, contact Phil Slater, Program Coordinator, at 336.734.7354 or email@example.com.
+If you would like additional information about the Accounting and Finance Program, contact Phil Slater, Program Coordinator, at 336.734.7354 or email@example.com.